Learning color space adaptation from synthetic to real images of cirrus clouds: EXPERIMENTS

-By leveraging the trained segmentation network, we generate the segmentation label as input to reconstruct the 3D volume data from a cirrus cloud image \cite{dobashi2010modeling}, and re-render it under new lighting conditions to produce novel images (Fig.~\ref{fig:app_recon}).
+\paragraph{\textbf{3D Reconstruction.}}By leveraging the trained segmentation network, we generate the segmentation label as input to reconstruct the 3D volume data from a cirrus cloud image \cite{dobashi2010modeling}.
+We re-render it under new lighting conditions to produce new images (Fig.~\ref{fig:app_recon}).